 Private Health Sector Serves only 17 Percent of South Africans

 In the new democratic era in South Africa, there has been improvement in the health sector.
 However there is a huge challenge to improve the health conditions of the nation as a whole.
+The government looks upon private health care as an insult and not an excellent blueprint.

 New Healthcare Plans ahead